pymc-devs/pytensor/doc/extending/graphstructures.rst

 Rewrites
 ========

-When compiling an Pytensor graph using :func:`pytensor.function`, a graph is necessarily provided.
+When compiling an PyTensor graph using :func:`pytensor.function`, a graph is necessarily provided.
 While this graph structure shows how to compute the output from the input, it also offers the possibility to improve the way this computation is carried out.
-The way rewrites work in Pytensor is by identifying and replacing certain patterns in the graph with other specialized patterns that produce the same results but are either faster or more stable.
+The way rewrites work in PyTensor is by identifying and replacing certain patterns in the graph with other specialized patterns that produce the same results but are either faster or more stable.
 Rewrites can also detect identical subgraphs and ensure that the same values are not computed twice.

-For example, one simple rewrite that Pytensor uses is to replace the pattern :math:`\frac{xy}{y}` by :math:`x`.
+For example, one simple rewrite that PyTensor uses is to replace the pattern :math:`\frac{xy}{y}` by :math:`x`.

 See :ref:`graph_rewriting` and :ref:`optimizations` for more information.